xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 If you load a library dynamically, make sure to use its versioned SONAME, such as `libvulkan.so.1` or `libgtk-3.so.0`, as the name to search for.
-Don't use the development symlink such as `libvulkan.so` or `libgtk-3.so`, and also don't use the fully-versioned name such as `libvulkan.so.1.2.189` or `libgtk-3.so.0.2404.26`.
+Avoid using the development symlink such as `libvulkan.so` or `libgtk-3.so`, which will not be available in the Steam Linux Runtime container, and does not guarantee ABI compatibility even if it works.
+Also avoid using the fully-versioned name such as `libvulkan.so.1.2.189` or `libgtk-3.so.0.2404.26`, because that name will no longer work if the library is upgraded to a newer compatible version.

 Use the versions of libraries that are included in the Steam Runtime, if possible.